eBay Selling Limits UK: Where to Check Yours & How to Get an Increase (2026)

 What happens if I list over my limit?

 eBay may end any listings created over your existing limit.
-You can relist them when your monthly allowance renews, or sooner if your limit is increased.
-Good ’Til Cancelled listings also stop auto-renewing while you’re at your maximum.
+You can relist them when your account shows enough headroom, for example after earlier sold-item usage leaves the current monthly period or your limit is increased.
+Existing active listings still count, and Good ’Til Cancelled listings stop auto-renewing while you’re at your maximum.

 Can eBay reduce my selling limit?

-Yes.
-The monthly review adjusts limits in both directions, and eBay’s seller standards policy lists a decrease in selling limits among the consequences of being rated Below Standard, alongside lower search placement, payment holds and potentially higher final value fees.
+Yes. eBay’s seller standards policy lists a decrease in selling limits among the consequences of being rated Below Standard, alongside lower search placement, payment holds and potentially higher final value fees. eBay does not state that this evaluation and the automatic monthly selling-limit review are the same mechanism.

 Do selling limits change what I pay in fees?